Intermediate statistics: addressing the thermoelectric properties of solids: Implementation of Interpolating Statistics

-In the last step we have rewritten the equation in terms of the definition of $\bar{q}=1-\varepsilon$ and $\varepsilon\ll1$ given in subsection (\ref{Banyons}).
-Notice that the specific heat always goes to zero as $T\gg \theta_E$ for $\bar{q}<1$.
-This is precisely a consequence of the harmonic oscillator spectrum in Eq.~(\ref{eq8}) submitted to the B-anyons statistics in Eq.~(\ref{e50.1}).
-Alternatively, one could also consider the undeformed Bose-Einstein statistics to the spectrum (\ref{eq8}) with ${\bar{q}\,}^n$ degenerescence for each $n$-th state.
-Such degenerescence could be associated with interactions among oscillators in contrast with the original Einstein consideration of $3N$ independent harmonic oscillators describing the solid.
+In the last step we have rewritten the equation in terms of the definition of ${\bar{q}}=1-\varepsilon$, with $\varepsilon\ll1$, given in Subsec.\ \ref{Banyons}.
+Notice that the specific heat always goes to zero as $T\gg \theta_E$ for ${\bar{q}}<1$.
+This is precisely a consequence of the harmonic oscillator spectrum of Eq.\ (\ref{eq8}) submitted to the B-anyons statistics of Eq.\ (\ref{e50.1}).
+Alternatively, one could also consider the undeformed Bose-Einstein statistics for the spectrum of Eq.\ (\ref{eq8}) with ${{\bar{q}}\,}^n$ degeneracy for each $n$-th state.
+Such degeneracy could be associated with interactions among oscillators in contrast with the original Einstein consideration of $3N$ independent harmonic oscillators describing the solid.
 Thus, the present intermediate statistics could capture realistic interactions even though one previously assumes independent oscillators.
-Another possibility could be the existence of extra degrees of freedom with same energy quantum number that could be probed by the B-anyons statistics.
+Another possibility could be the existence of extra degrees of freedom with same energy quantum number that could be probed by the $B$-anyons statistics.

 Finally, the most revealing fact is that the specific heat behaves as the specific heat of a two level system with a maximum at $T\sim\theta_E$, that is the well-known {\it Schottky effect}, and since it was previously assumed an infinite number of states, such an apparent discrepancy clearly can be seen as an effect of a changing of states counting that may be well understood in terms of the intermediate statistics.
-This `apparent mismatch' of number of states can be indeed related to impurities.
+This ``apparent mismatch'' of number of states can be indeed related to impurities.
 For instance, it has been reported long ago \cite{YBACO} that some different samples of the YBaCuO high-$T_c$ superconductor presented Schottky effect in the specific heat due to the presence of heavy rare-earth-ion impurities.
+Similar results were also found in disordered magnetic systems \cite{cbezerra}.

+We remark that the $q$- or $\bar{q}$-deformed thermodynamic relationships in the Einstein solid model are obtained from the insertion of the basic number defined in Eq.\ (\ref{eq2}) into the Hamiltonian given by Eq.\ (\ref{eq1}).
+Therefore, the results come naturally straightforward and the results are dependent on this deformation (or disorder) parameter.
+It is worth to mention a recent work where we associate $q$ with the nanostructures annealing temperature, modeling the experimental data obtained through this technique of reordering of the studied alloys \cite{marinho}.